 19) Approach the students in front of you as if they were your own children

 20)The Director of Studies will carry out inspections during Prep Classes twice a week.
 The days of the week will vary.

 21)All HIBS Homework Diaries must be submitted to the Director of Studies by the end of the last teaching period of the week (usually 12.20 pm on Saturdays).
-SALEHA Homework Diaries should be given to Mr Dali.
+SM HIGHLANDS Homework Diaries should be given to Mr Dali.
 Form/Class Teachers are responsible for ensuring that monitors hand in the Diaries.